d0n601/CSUS-CSC154/Lab5/README.md

  Using the same vulnerability in the above `UPDATE` statement, malicious employees can also change other people's data.
 The goal for this task is to modify another employee's password, and then demonstrate that we can successfully log into the victim's account using the new password.
 The assumption here is that we already know the name of the employee (e.g. Ryan) on whom you want to attack.

 Since the database stores the hash value of passwords instead of the plaintext password string, we'll need to hash the password we want to include in our payload.
-Lookingat the `unsafe_edit.php` code to see how password is being stored we can determine that it's using `SHA1` as its hash function. `$input_pwd = sha1($input_pwd)`.
+Looking at the `unsafe_edit.php` code to see how password is being stored we can determine that it's using `SHA1` as its hash function. `$input_pwd = sha1($input_pwd)`.

 We'll simply use PHP to hash the password we'd like to use in our payload, which is `TacoBellD0g`.
 ```php